JGalego/RAGmap/README.md

 A simple Streamlit application powered by [Amazon Bedrock](https://aws.amazon.com/bedrock/) that helps visualize document chunks and queries in embedding space.

-> Inspired by DeepLearning.ai's short course on [Advanced Retrieval for AI with Chroma](https://www.deeplearning.ai/short-courses/advanced-retrieval-for-ai/) and Gabriel Chua's [RAGxplorer](https://github.com/gabrielchua/RAGxplorer).
+> Inspired by DeepLearning.ai's short course on [Advanced Retrieval for AI with Chroma](https://www.deeplearning.ai/short-courses/advanced-retrieval-for-ai/) and Gabriel Chua's award-winning [RAGxplorer](https://github.com/gabrielchua/RAGxplorer).

 <img src="images/ragmap.png" width="50%">

 ## How to use

 ### Option 1 💻

-0. Clone this repository

 1. Install dependencies